+Behavioral sciences

+Communication disorders and deaf education

+Education/special education

+English and communication

+History, philosophy, and religion

+Human environmental sciences

+Interdisciplinary studies

+Mathematics and computer science

 ACADEMIC ADVISING

-The director of academic advising is responsible for seeing that each undergraduate student is assigned a faculty advisor from the major discipline in which the student is interested, or an academic staff advisor.
-The academic advisor assists the student to develop and progress through an academic program that suits the student's career goals, interests, and abilities.
-The advisor guides the student in choosing appropriate courses each semester and encourages the student to take advantage of the opportunities of the total Fontbonne experience.
+Academic advising at Fontbonne University is an integral part of the larger mission of the University.
+Academic advisors are dedicated to reaching out to students and to assisting each student to develop and progress through an academic program that suits the student's career goals, interests, and abilities.
+The advisor guides the student in choosing appropriate courses each semester, as well as encourages the student to take advantage of the opportunities to engage the total Fontbonne experience throughout each semester.
 In the event that an advisor/advisee arrangement does not work effectively, a student may petition the director of academic advising for a new advisor.

+Student Responsibilities

+Students have the responsibility to: